 Salt and sugar.

 1. Remove the very tough leaves, wash and rinse in water, then tear into mouth size;

 2. Dry pork belly sliced.
 You could use dry sausage, or just pork belly, or even bacon.
 Pork fat and vegetable are perfect match;

 3. Ginger sliced also;

 4. In a big wok or frying pan, add 2tbsp of oil, heat it, then put in the pork belly.
-Fry in medium high heat till fragrant, turn crispy on the edges and fat released;
+Stir-fry in medium high heat till fragrant, turn crispy on the edges and fat released;

 5. Put in the ginger and also stir-fry till fragrant;

 6. Now put in the Chinese broccoli.
 Usually in restaurant, it would be stir-fried quickly so it would look green and nice.
 But it’s home-cooking and Chinese broccoli is very tough, so I would put on the lid and let them half steam and half stirfry in the wok, for about 1 or 2 minutes;

 7. Lid off, add in 1tsp of salt, 2tbsp of Chinese cooking wine and 1tsp of SUGAR.
 Yes, we put sugar in stirfrying Chinese broccoli, only, not in other vegetables!
 Unlike Shanghainess, Cantonese hardly season vegetables with sugar, especially leafy types.
 I assume it’s for covering a bit of its mustard flavour;